elementor/elementor-developers-docs/src/scripts-styles/frontend-scripts.md

 ```

 ::: warning Please Note
-Those scripts will be loaded on all pages built with Elementor using this add-on.
+Those scripts will be loaded on all pages built with Elementor.
 To reduce performance impact, make sure you minify the files.
 :::